NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 I got you fam!

 After all, what good is all that data if you can't see it?
-Presentation and accessibility matters.
+Presentation and accessibility matter.
 Being able to quickly consume the data is important.
-Graphical vizualizations for time series data is an excellent way of exploring.
+Graphical vizualizations for time series data are an excellent way of exploring.
 When it comes to monitoring, you have to either 1) be looking at the data, or 2) have rock solid 100% coverage with alerts so no one has to ever look at the data.
 And #2 isn't possible.
 When a problem is found, often you'll need to go back and see when it started.